chairbender/consenscia/README.md

  * Papers are just a title, abstract, and link
  * Users can upvote or downvote papers
  * Users can view the amount of upvotes or downvotes.

-Architecture Reqs:
- * Make it easy to scale

 Single page application.
 Start with simple, shortsighted architecture